rsyslog/rsyslog/source/configuration/filters.rst

 well-known, highly effective and also needed for compatibility with stock syslogd configuration files.
 If you just need to filter based on priority and facility, you should do this with selector lines.
-They are **not** second-class citizens in rsyslog and offer the best performance for this job.
+They are **not** second-class citizens in rsyslog and offer the simplest syntax for this job.
+In versions of rsyslog prior to v7 there were significant performance gains by using selector lines instead of the |FmtAdvancedName|
+format.
+There is no longer any difference in performance between the two formats.

 The selector field itself again consists of two parts, a facility and a priority, separated by a period (".'').
 Both parts are case insensitive